Image by wavebreakmedia_micro on Freepik

 Botulinum toxin type A

-Botulinum toxin works by temporarily blocking nerve signals to your muscles, preventing them from contracting.
+Botulinum toxin works by temporarily blocking nerve signals to your muscles, preventing them from contracting and minimising facial movements.
 The result?
 Fine lines and wrinkles soften, and new ones are less likely to form since facial movement is kept to a minimum (the muscle can’t contract, for example frown).

-The effects aren’t instant — you’ll start noticing a difference around day three or four, with full results settling in soon after.
-While botulinum toxin isn’t forever, it does last around three to six months before the muscle regains movement.
+The effects aren’t instant – you’ll start noticing a difference around day 3 or 4, with full results settling in soon after.
+While botulinum toxin isn’t forever, it does last around 3 to 6 months before the muscle regains movement.

 Fillers